Hi friend and Welcome!!

 - Vocals.
 Because it just picks up way too much, and singing into it will prove much too loud.

-It’s plug and play baby!
-But some people had more success with a separate mic stand and pop filter.
+It’s plug-and-play baby!
+But some people succeeded more with a separate mic stand and pop filter.
 More on that in Stu’s notepad.

 Thoughts from Stu’s notepad